lumosmax7/TelegramBlogerBot/README.md

 # Auto Github Page generator by tg-bot
 ## Usage
-1. Clone this project into your hexo blog file and assure your blog can be correctly deployed on GitHub.
+1. Clone this project and assure your blog can be correctly deployed on GitHub.
 2. Fill two environment variables in the config.py file: `TOKEN` and `GP_URL`. `TOKEN` is your tg-bot token, `GP_URL` is the url of your github page.
 3. Run `docker-compose up --build`
 4. Enjoy your tg-bot with command `/start`